numan1110/antimove/README.md

 # antimove
 Auto return to the last channel with a TeamSpeak3 lua plugin after being moved or kicked from a channel.
+Whitelist support to allow people to move or kick you from a channel.

 # Settings